heroku/heroku-jvm-application-deployer/README.md

 </build>
 ```

-Now, if you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed, run:
+Now, if you have the [Heroku CLI](https://cli.heroku.com/) installed, run:

 ```sh-session
 $ mvn heroku:deploy
 ```

-If you do not have the toolbelt installed, then run:
+If you do not have the CLI installed, then run:

 ```sh-session
 $ HEROKU_API_KEY="xxx-xxx-xxxx" mvn heroku:deploy